kkme/mongodb-cluster-install/README.md

 Three config servers are running on ports 27027-27029.

 Shards are running on port 27037, one shard per computer (including master) is presumed.

+For more information on mongodb sharded clusters, see the docs: http://docs.mongodb.org/manual/sharding/